lammps/lammps/doc/src/pg_library.rst

 ====================

-The C library interface is most commonly used path to manage LAMMPS instances from a compiled code and it is the bases for the :doc:`Python <pg_python>` and :doc:`Fortran <pg_fortran>` modules.
+The C library interface is most commonly used path to manage LAMMPS instances from a compiled code and it is the basis for the :doc:`Python
+<pg_python>` and :doc:`Fortran <pg_fortran>` modules.
+Almost all
-Almost all functions of the C language API require an argument containing a "handle" in the form of a ``void *`` type variable, which points to the location of a LAMMPS class instance.
+functions of the C language API require an argument containing a "handle" in the form of a ``void *`` type variable, which points to the location of a LAMMPS class instance.

 The ``library.h`` header file by default includes the ``mpi.h`` header